Uncategorized

 Using a boundary often includes the extraction of natural resources found along or near the frontier, such as minerals, water, or forests.
 This usage is a direct economic application of the boundary’s geographic attributes by the bordering state.

-Also Read: Arab vs Pakistani - What's the Difference
+Also Read: Wardrobe vs Dresser - Difference and Comparison

 In areas like the Arctic, several nations use parts of their maritime boundaries to access fishing grounds or oil reserves.
 Such use is crucial for economic development but can also fuel geopolitical disputes over rightful ownership and access.